giantswarm/rfc/automatic-cluster-upgrades/README.md

 - We can save cluster upgrade status displaying if something goes wrong or not.

 - In theory we can include apps upgrades together or separately.
+[UPDATE] Now [this is possible thanks to OCI registries and Flux](https://github.com/giantswarm/rfc/tree/main/automatic-app-upgrades).

 ### Maintenance schedule entity